Adithya-Satyarthi/MiniMobileNetV2/README.md

-Of course\!
-Here is the updated README with the requested changes.

 # MobileNetV2 CIFAR-10 Compression Project

 A comprehensive implementation of neural network compression techniques (pruning and quantization) applied to MobileNetV2 on the CIFAR-10 dataset.
 This project achieves up to **18× model compression** while maintaining competitive accuracy through iterative magnitude-based pruning and post-training quantization (PTQ).